 Sparks Heritage Museum and Cultural Center covers over 4,000 square feet and covers the history of Sparks since its early beginnings.
 The outdoor train exhibit over the road and next to an old schoolhouse is also interesting.
 Tours of each of these places are easy to arrange.

-Nugget Event Center is an amphitheatre capable of holding over 8,500 people for concerts and other events.
+Nugget Event Center is an amphitheater capable of holding over 8,500 people for concerts and other events.
 Just on the eastern edge of Sparks, there is an infamous place, the Mustang Ranch which is Nevada’s most well-known brothel that has been there since the 1960s.

-4. University Reno
+4. Around University of Nevada Reno

 The National Register of Historic Places placed the University of Nevada Reno Historic District on its list in 1987.
 The District covers 40 acres and the buildings date back to 1886 through to 1945.
 The University itself opened in 1874 and today’s campus is almost 300 acres.
 This district is north of Downtown.

-Anyone interested in history or architecture will love wandering around the Historic District where the most interesting buildings worth seeing.
+It is a very safe residential area.
+Anyone interested in history or architecture will love wandering around the Historic District where the most interesting buildings are worth seeing.

 Lincoln Hall built a decade later was the original dormitory of the University and takes its name from President Abraham Lincoln.

+Manzanita Hall is the third 19th Century building, another dormitory.
+Mackay School of Mines predates the First World War and takes its name from benefactors of the University.
 In all, 13 buildings form part of the National Register listing with the last one being the Gymnasium, built in 1945.

 There are over 20,000 students attending Reno University so there is a different ‘’feel’’ to this district.
-It is certainly casual with an infrastructure developed to cater for visitors as well as permanent Reno inhabitants.
+It is certainly casual with an infrastructure developed to cater to visitors as well as permanent Reno inhabitants.